nikbearbrown/american-government-with-llms/chapters/03-the-constitution-and-its-origins.md

 When the Constitution replaced the Articles, the national government acquired something it had previously lacked: the capacity to act.

 It could tax.
 It could borrow.
 It could regulate commerce.
 It had an executive branch — a president with the authority to enforce law and command the military.
 It had a federal judiciary to interpret law and resolve disputes between states.
-It had a Senate that gave smaller states a meaningful voice without parallyzing the larger ones entirely.
+It had a Senate that gave smaller states a meaningful voice without paralyzing the larger ones entirely.

 The amendment process — requiring two-thirds of both congressional chambers and three-quarters of the states — set a high bar for change.
 But it was not unanimity.
 The Articles had required unanimity, which meant one state could block any reform indefinitely.
 The Constitution's bar is high enough to prevent casual alteration, low enough to permit change when the need is broad and sustained.

 Federalism — the division of power between national and state governments — was preserved.
 The national government had enumerated powers: specific authorities the Constitution granted it.
 The states retained everything else.
 The Tenth Amendment would later make this explicit.
 This is the design of a country that genuinely could not agree on everything, encoding its disagreement into the structure of government rather than pretending the disagreement did not exist.

-The slavery compromise, as I said, did not resolve that question.
+The slavery compromise did not resolve that question.
 It deferred it.
 The framers who were disgusted by slavery — and some of them were, on the record — made the calculation that union with slavery was preferable to a fracture that might result in two or three separate confederacies, each weaker and more vulnerable than a single nation.
 Whether that was the right calculation is not for me to decide.
 What I can tell you is that the cost of the decision was borne almost entirely by the people who had no seat at the table in Philadelphia.

 ---